ThomasKerbrat/tk-web-storage/README.md

 var local_store_2 = new ws()
 ```

-When instantiating the `TKWebStorage` type, the constructor test for the browser support and availability of the choosed storage type.
+When instantiating the `TKWebStorage` type, the constructor test for the browser support and availability of the choose storage type.
 If a wrong storage name is given, or if the storage is not available because of incognito mode, an `Error` is thrown.
 (Subject to change.)